Absolutely. Unfortunately, it’s not something most people are aware of or even know how to look up.

 We hope you’ll call us today for a free bid, so we can give you a thorough review of these important decision making facts.

 Incentives come and go.
-The most important thing you can know about them is “when they’re here, take advantage of them.”
-It’s a real bummer to decide too late, and the price of your system increases simply because you didn’t take advantage of the current deals.
+When they’re here, take advantage of them.
+It’s a real bummer to decide too late, and the price of your system increases simply because you put off making the decision.

 Internal Tax Credit: 30% of total cost

-REAP Grant: up to 25% of total cost
+REAP Grant: up to 25% of cost after tax credit

-We are now able to offer financing with zero down & just 1.5% interest to be paid off in the amount of what your monthly energy savings will be.
-Requires application approval.
+We are now able to offer financing with zero down & just 1.5% interest to be paid off close to (or at) the amount of what your monthly energy savings will be.
+Requires application approval through the bank.
 This is a simple loan with the solar equipment being on the loan (not your house or other assets).
 This is not solar leasing.
 You are buying solar equipment on a loan through a bank we work with.
-We assist you in applying for this loan in-house.
+We assist you in applying for this loan in-house (not available to apply for online at this time).

 Get a free bid.
 That’s a reliable number based on your unique needs.
 We’ll run your eligibility options and see what you qualify for.

-If you want to research it yourself (we do this for you when you get a free bid) check out DSIRE is a great place to start.
+If you want to research it yourself check out DSIRE is a great place to start.
 Click on your state, then filter for the topic you want (solar).
+OR you can save your own time and let us do it (by getting that free bid).

 Batteries are optional.